Sameer-Lama/TTA-Data-Science-bootcamp/README.md

 # TTA-Data-Science-bootcamp
-Completed tasks completed as part of Data Science Bootcamp Covering fundamentals of Python and SQL
+Completed tasks completed as part of Data Science Bootcamp.
+Covering fundamentals of Python and SQL